Azmisov/iris/merge/README.md

 ### Patching issues
 Some common merge issues and my strategy for fixing them:
 - Base file wasn't found, e.g. the file was renamed or deleted.
+First, check if the file was newly created.
+Go to the `###.patch` file and see if the base was `/dev/null`.
+Otherwise, run the
-Run the following:
+  following:
   ```
   git log --all --full-history -- "**/FILENAME_HERE.*"
   ```
-  ... to find where the file was changed.
-Check the commit history, then modify the `###.patch` file with the new file location.
+  ... to find possible commits where the file was renamed/deleted.
+Check the commit history, and if renamed, modify the `###.patch` file with the new file location.
 - Patch had no changes.
 This indicates a binary file was replaced.
 Go find the binary file and copy it over.
 - A patch's hunk couldn't be matched in the source file.
 You'll need to go in and manually apply the